 Who Should Get This

 Every snowboarder needs a jacket.
-If you take the sport seriously, you will want a few different options so you can match changing conditions.
+If you take the sport seriously, you will want a few different options to match changing conditions.

 Snowboarding jackets come in all sorts of varieties and styles.
 That enables you to find any color or design you may want.

-I’ve had some awesome days on my board with only a hoodie and a t-shirt.
+I’ve had some incredible days on my board with only a hoodie and a t-shirt.
 However, you should always bring a jacket either in your backpack or car, just in case.